 Internal Linking

 Your assessment with Screaming Frog will provide information on your internal links.
-The more you link within your site, the easier search engines will have the ability to crawl within your site.
+The more you link within your site, the easier search engines will be able to crawl within your site.

 Internal linking has a demonstrable effect on your SEO.
 Image credit: GeniusLink